JonathanReeve/course-computational-literary-analysis/Resources/final-project-instructions.md

 ## Final Project Notebook Instructions

- - Final projects will be due by 11:59pm, Berkeley time, on August the 15th.
+ - Final projects will be due by noon, Berkeley time, on August the 13th.
  - Like the homework, it should be a single Jupyter notebook (.ipynb), and nothing more.
 I'll provide a template.
  - Send it to me via email, to jonathan.reeve@columbia.edu.
  - Word count: 2,000–3,000 words of markdown prose.